wwog/lib-template/README.md

 If you don't use github, you can install husky and lint-staged to configure your workflow.

-1.Replace all "wwog-lib-name" with your libName
+1.Replace all "lib-name" with your libName

 ```bash
 #install pnpm